66th Golden Globe Awards

-The 66th Golden Globe Awards, honoring the best in film and television of 2008, was broadcast on January 11, 2009, from the Beverly Hilton Hotel in Beverly Hills, California, United States on the NBC TV network.
+The 66th Golden Globe Awards, honoring the best in film and television of 2008, was broadcast on January 11, 2009, from the Beverly Hilton Hotel in Beverly Hills, California, United States on the NBC television network.
 The broadcast was watched by approximately 14.6 million viewers with a rating of 4.9/12.
 The ceremony returned after the previous year's ceremony was canceled due to the Writers Guild of America strike.
 The nominations were announced on December 12, 2008.

 Winners and nominees

 These are the nominees for the 66th Golden Globe Awards.
 Winners are listed at the top of each list.